estermabel/quizyz/README.md

 ## Acknowledgments

-* This app was built for an university project.
+* This app was built as an university project.

 ## Built With